SamZorSec/AI-Thinker_RGBW_Bulb/README.md

 - Debug printing over Telnet or Serial (uncomment `#define DEBUG_TELNET` or `#define DEBUG_SERIAL` in `config.h`)
 - ArduinoOTA support for over-the-air firmware updates (enabled, `#define OTA` in `config.h`)
 - Native support for Home Assistant, including MQTT discovery (enabled, `#define MQTT_HOME_ASSISTANT_SUPPORT` in `config.h`)
+- Store the current state of the bulb in memory to prevent from losing its state in case of power cut (enabled, `#define SAVE_STATE` in `config.h`)

 ### Last Will and Testament

 The firmware will publish a *MQTT Last Will and Testament* at `<chipID>/rgbw/status`.
-When the device successfully connects it will publish `alive` to that topic and when it disconnects `dead` will automatically be published.
+When the device successfully connects it will publish `alive` to that topic and when it disconnects, `dead` will automatically be published.

 ### Discovery